b00tc4mp/skylab-bootcamp-202004/staff/jordi-grau/plates/plates-doc/README.md

 ## Introduction

- With Plates you'll be able to find restaurants in any location you want to search or by name  and will allows you to see all plates from their menus.
-With features like search a restaurant for a single plate or recibe a notification if a restaurant runs out of a choosen plate.
+ Dishes is an aplication that allows to search restaurants and see their menus.
  ![](https://media.giphy.com/media/7JzHsh3UTip20/giphy.gif)